Oxford German Studies

 Oxford German Studies is a quarterly peer-reviewed academic journal covering German studies.
 It was established in 1965 and was published by Maney Publishing (formerly the Modern Humanities Research Association), until its takeover by Taylor & Francis, where it is now published under their imprint Routledge.
 It was established, among others, by Peter Ganz (St Edmund Hall, Oxford).
-The editors-in-chief are Jim Reed and Nigel Palmer; since 2017 Henrike Lähnemann has joined the board for medieval German studies.
+The editors-in-chief are Henrike Lähnemann and Karen Leeder.

 Abstracting and indexing

 The journal is abstracted and indexed in: